branden-steele/branden-steele.github.io/_posts/2025-04-11-welcome-to-jekyll.markdown

 #### Elevator pitch

-I build production-grade AI / ML systems, with a recent obsession with agents, GenAI, and LLMs (though I'll never lose my soft spot for classical statistical models).
+- I'm an **AI generalist** drawn to hard, ambiguous problems in diverse domains.
+My track record includes architecting fintech agents, trailblazing HR content creation, and publishing new methods in immunology and geostatistics.
-I'm an AI generalist who's architected solutions in diverse domains, whether it's building fintech agents, trailblazing HR content creation, or publishing new methods in immunology and geostatistics.
+- I build **production-grade AI / ML systems**, with a recent obsession with agents, GenAI, and LLMs, though I'll never lose my soft spot for classical statistical models.
-Indeed, I'm always drawn to hard, ambiguous problems.
+- I'm **lucky** to have learned from world-class engineers, scientists, and mentors, who have showed me that pressure is a privilege.
-I was lucky to learn from some of the most talented engineers, scientists, and mentors in the world, who helped me see that pressure is a privilege.
+- I’m **humbled** every day by how deep this rabbit hole goes!

-Still, I’m humbled every day by how deep this rabbit hole goes.
+#### Time to write

-Over the years, I've wanted to do a lot more writing on AI Engineering topics, but never quite found the time.
+For years I've wanted to seriously write about topics in AI Engineering, but never quite found the time.
-However, in the last year, I shipped my biggest career project to date (more on that later), I welcomed my first child to the world (Ada, named after you-know-the-one), and left a Fortune 500 company for a start-up.
+However, over the last year, I shipped my biggest career project to date (more on that later), I welcomed my first child to the world (Ada, named after you-know-the-one), and left a Fortune 500 company for a start-up.
-It goes without saying that my time has never been a more precious resource.
+In other words, time is now my most precious, vanishing resource.
-Naturally, I've decided that it's finally time to start a blog for real.
+So naturally, I figured—_what better moment to launch a blog?_

 ### 🥅 Goals of the blog